brianwhaley/pixelated/src/app/data/readme.md

 ##  WHO AM I

-I am currently the Vice President of Engineering responsible for the Digital Acquisitions team at American Express.
-The Digital Acquisitions team enable prospective and existing customers to apply for card and non-card products (loans, banking), get an instant decision on their application, and enable customer onboarding capabilities such as digital wallet integration.
+I am currently the Vice President of Engineering responsible for the Corporate Client Enablement team at American Express.
+The Corporate Client Enablement team enables Corporate Charge Card customers to manage their product using the @Work platform.  @Work provides features to manage Authentication, Authorization, Access Management, Apply For Card, Card Management, Loyalty, Payments, Reporting, Statements, Analytics and Insights, Alerting and Notifications, Search, and Developer API Integration.
 <!--
 * Key partners include Product, GO2, Risk, OneAmEx, Chroeo, and TRAM teams
 * Our biggest win in 2022 is